- Harborview Medical Center is the only Level I

 - This is a 200-bed University of Washington affiliated hospital that is the primary pediatric institution for the City of Seattle and the main pediatric tertiary care center for the Northwest.
 It provides a wide variety of specialized clinics and departments for the diagnosis and treatment of infant, childhood, and adolescent diseases.
 In particular, the Childhood Communication Center provides the residents with exposure to a multi-disciplinary program for children with all varieties of communication disorders with a comprehensive family centered care approach.
 Coordinated research efforts in pediatric otolaryngology are ongoing via the Center.
 The otolaryngology service is directed by Scott Manning, MD.

-Virginia Mason Medical Center provides a six-week rotation in Facial Plastics and Otology in the R5 year of training.
+Virginia Mason Medical Center provides a 2-month rotation in Facial Plastics and Otology in the R5 year of training.

 - Virginia Mason (VM) is a 336 bed, private, nonprofit organization offering integrated health services, including a multispecialty group practice of more than 440 physicians offering both primary and specialized care.